Heart Pieces 2018

 Heart Pieces explores six states of the human condition: risk, assumption, curiosity, action, despair and hope.

-Heart Pieces commences at Prospect Gallery on 21 June and finished on 22 July, 2018.
+Heart Pieces commenced at Prospect Gallery on 21 June and finished on 22 July, 2018.

 This website was intended to act in partnership with the physical installation in the gallery, allowing greater accessibility for people living with vision or hearing disabilities.
 With the aid of a smart phone, visitors were able to use the QR code in the gallery that links to the content on this website.
 It is also intended as an opportunity to engage with the ideas both beyond your visit and beyond the life of the exhibition.